HomeDev GuideAPI Reference

 6 A Pending Resource C 3/6/2022

 Each WorkflowItem represents a transition within a workflow (in this example, workflow A).
-Each time an entity is moderated within a Workflow, a WorkflowItem is committed to record its new state.
+Each time an entity is moderated within a Workflow, a WorkflowItem is committed to recording its state.
 Each WorkflowItem represents an individual record in the entity's moderation history.

 Explanation of lines